Microsoft Teams Town Hall Alternative

 What is the walk-on music feature and why does it matter?
 Each presenter sets custom walk-on music that plays when they take the stage, and different exit music when they leave.
 No other all-hands platform offers this.
 It signals to the audience that this moment is distinct — and gives all-hands sessions energy and ceremony that a scheduled video call cannot replicate.
 Teams Town Hall has no music capability.

 Can Roam Theater handle more than 2,500 attendees?
 The immersive Theater with audience rows and stadium mode supports up to 2,500 simultaneously.
 For events requiring more, Roam’s On-Air product handles up to 10,000.
-For organizations exceeding 10,000, Teams Town Hall (up to 100,000 with Teams Premium) is the appropriate tool.
+For organizations exceeding 10,000, Teams Town Hall with Teams Attendee Capacity Packs is the appropriate tool.

 How do AI notes compare between Copilot and Magic Minutes?
 Both generate transcripts and AI summaries.
 The primary differences are cost and delivery.
 Copilot requires a $30/user/month add-on and places notes in Teams meeting recap — accessible but not automatically distributed to all attendees.
 Magic Minutes is included in Roam’s base price and posts the summary and transcript directly into an AInbox group chat where every audience member is added the moment the session ends.
 Notes appear where the conversation continues, with no manual sharing step.